 Related: Free Work Order Template for Excel

 Work orders standardize workflow and create a simple and fast process for scheduling, assigning and tracking work while documenting resources and tracking performance.

 Work orders are primarily used in the construction industry for service requests, but can also be used for products, inspections and audits.
-In manufacturing a work order is often called a sales order when a build or engineering is to take place.
+Work orders may not always be referred to as such.
+For example, in manufacturing, a work order is often called a sales order when a build or engineering is to take place.

-Regardless of what industry a work order is used in, it is used to track and monitor progress of the status of the job.
-This is true when used in field service or within an industry that is tasked with regular inspection.
-In that regard they act almost like a status report.
+Regardless of what industry a work order is used in, it is used to track and monitor the status of the job to make sure it is finished on time and within budget.
+This is true when work orders are used in field service or within an industry that is tasked with regular inspection.
+In that regard, they act almost like a project status report.

 Work Order Types